 Details about the ports, ships, and types of voyages are included in the collection.

-The total of how many people were on her ship.
+The total number of people on her ship.

 personal medical history - including immunizations and injuries